ArdaCevheroglu/DSA_210_Fall_2024_Project/README.md

 Sample size: The project is limited to my personal data.
 Generalizing findings requires more participants.

-Data accuracy: Self-reported and app-recorded caffeine consumption and spending trends may have inconsistencies.
+Data accuracy: Self reported and app recorded caffeine consumption and spending trends may have inconsistencies.

 Confounding Variables: Other factors like mood, holidays, and social plans could affect spending beyond caffeine's influence.